-Compression of the peroneal nerve gives sensory symptoms related to numbness or burning pain from the knee to the top of the foot, and motor symptoms that range from the leg giving out to restless leg syndrome.
+Peroneal nerve entrapment gives sensory symptoms related to numbness or burning pain from the knee to the top of the foot, and motor symptoms that range from the leg giving out to restless leg syndrome.
 Compression of the peroneal nerve branches is most commonly seen in patients with neuropathy, like diabetes, or in those who have had a knee injury or knee surgery, or who have had a sports injury like a sprained or broken ankle or knee.

-In the surgical treatment of peroneal nerve compression, an incision is made over the neck of the fibula.
+In the surgical treatment of nerve compression, an incision is made beneath the fibular head.
 (The fibula is indicated by a dashed line beneath the common peroneal nerve and its branches).

 Fascia surrounding the nerves to the lateral side of the leg is released.
 (The fibrous edge of the peroneus longus m. is divided and the muscle is shown slightly pulled away from the nerve at the site of incision).

 Deep Peroneal Nerve Compression